- Economic Development

-With approvals in October, BRW Architects will begin their work in early December on the full design of all phases of the project.
-The estimated start of construction on the Ice House is Spring 2021, to be complete by the end of Summer 2021.
-The Event Center renovations are expected to begin Summer 2021 and take around 10 months to complete.
+With approvals in October 2020, BRW Architects will began their work in December 2020 on the full design of all phases of the project.
+The estimated start of construction on the Ice House is Fall of 2021, to be complete by the end of Spring 2022.
+The Event Center renovations are expected to begin Spring 2022 and take around 10 months to complete.

 Multipurpose Event Center Project Approved by City of BrownwoodBrownwood City Council gave final approvals Tuesday to move forward with the development of a multipurpose event center in Downtown Brownwood.
 Read Press Release...

 Schematic design phase approved for redevelopment of a mixed-use community event spaceThe schematic designs will be the first step in the actual project design and will give the City and BMDD an opportunity to better determine what the needs will be of each part of the project.
 Additional Info...

 - Is this going to lead to a property tax rate increase?